morris-lab/CellOracle/docs/_build/_sources/tutorials/atac.rst.txt

 ATAC-seq data preprocessing
 ===========================

-Process scATAC-seq data (or bulk ATAC-seq data) to get open accessible promoter/enhancer DNA sequence.
+In this step, we process scATAC-seq data (or bulk ATAC-seq data) to get open accessible promoter/enhancer DNA sequence.
+We can get active proximal promoter/enhancer genome sequence by picking up ATAC-seq peaks that exist around the transcription starting site (TSS).
-If you have a scATAC-seq data, proximal and distal cis-regulatory elements from TSS site can be picked up using `Cicero <https://cole-trapnell-lab.github.io/cicero-release/docs/#installing-cicero>`_ .
-If you have bulk ATAC-seq data, open accessible DNA elements around TSS site will be picked up.
+Distal cis-regulatory elements can be picked up using  `Cicero <https://cole-trapnell-lab.github.io/cicero-release/docs/#installing-cicero>`_ .
+Cicero analyzes scATAC-seq data to calculate a co-accessible score between peaks.
+We can identify cis-regulatory elements using Cicero co-access score and TSS information.

+If you have bulk ATAC-seq data instead of scATAC-data, we'll get only proximal promoter/enhancer genome sequence.

 A. Extract TF binding information from scATAC-seq data
 ----------------------------------------------------
-If you want to use scATAC-seq data, you can start from Cicero analysis to get information of distal cis-regulatory elements.
+If you have a scATAC-seq data, you can get information of distal cis-regulatory elements.
-This step use Cicero and do not use celloracle.
+This step uses Cicero and does not use celloracle.
 Please refer to `the documentation of Cicero <https://cole-trapnell-lab.github.io/cicero-release/>`_ for the detailed usage.

 R notebook